Abdullah-Alsalhi/Tuwaiq-JS/README.md

 ## Day 3

-- create frontend folder using react
+- create frontend folder using react~~
 ```shell
 npx create-react-app frontend
 ```
-- change the code in App.js.
+- ~~change the code in App.js.~~
-- create Todo component
+- ~~create Todo component ~~
-- create Tasks State
+- ~~create Tasks State ~~
-- create button GET TASKS to fetch data from Backend
+- ~~create button GET TASKS to fetch data from Backend~~
-- instead of using button , use useEffect
+- ~~instead of using button , use useEffect ~~
-- show Tasks data in Todo.
+- ~~show Tasks data in Todo.~~
-- show isCompleted data as checkbox input and Horizontal line on Title.
+- ~~show isCompleted data as checkbox input and Horizontal line on Title.~~

+## Day -4

+- Add delete button.
+- when click on delete button delete chosen todo.
+- HINT: the button should be able call function in App.js from Todo.
+- should use axios on delete endpoint /tasks/:id